 A2 Data Dive facilitates practical education and service events that increase data literacy in the community.
-At our annual event, students and community members collaborate with our clients (local non-profits) to work with data sets in context.
+Throughout the school year, we a variety of technical workshops and data jams/dives, which provide students and community members the opportunity to collaborate with our clients (local non-profits) to work with data sets in context.
 This can include programming, analysis, or data visualization.
 You don’t need to be a data expert to get involved!
 We welcome participants with all backgrounds and skill levels.
-We also offer bootcamps if you are interested in learning something new.
-Email: email@example.com
+Email: firstname.lastname@example.org

 We work to empower local and international communities through involvement in social justice-focused service work, lecture series, group discussions and other events.
 Email: firstname.lastname@example.org

 Kappa Theta Pi is the only co-ed Professional Technology Fraternity at the University of Michigan.
 We pride ourselves on diversity and passion.
 KTP is built on three pillars of development: Professional, Technical, and Social.
 We offer exclusive recruiting events, resume workshops, web and mobile development skill training, professional photography, leadership roles, community service, study groups, networking, and social events.
 Email: email@example.com